 These new LG 2020 TVs won't be available to buy for a few months, and we expect to learn more as we approach the spring launch of these and other models, but there's every reason to think LG's OLEDs and other TVs will continue to have a place on our best TV list.
-We've pulled together every announcement in detail for all of the LG OLED, 8K TV, and 4K Smart TV coming in the months to follow.
+We've pulled together every announcement in detail for all of the LG OLED, 8K TV, and 4K Smart TV coming this spring.

 Here's everything we know so far about LG's 2020 TV lineup.